thurloat/thurloat.github.com/posts/2012-05-05-jackson-deserializing.rst

 :tags: JSON, jackson, java

 Recently I've been spending time writing a REST API using a new stack.
-Java AppEngine using Jersey to build the API, and Jackson to handle (de)serialization into/outof JSON.
+Java AppEngine + Objectify using Jersey to build the API, and Jackson to handle (de)serialization into/outof JSON.
 Needless to say I was running into **many** problems that just don't come up in the Python world.